 - Encourage reflective discussion and peer learning.

-Upon completion of all three components, you will have developed a well-rounded understanding of how to support clients who stutter, particularly in managing associated anxiety.
+Upon completion of all three components, you should have developed a well-rounded understanding of how to support clients who stutter, particularly in regard to managing associated anxiety.

 The course is suitable for speech pathologists and allied health professionals looking to enhance their knowledge and skills in fluency disorders.